zed-industries/zed/docs/collaboration-v1-plan.md

   collaboratively edit that worktree.
 * __Question__ - Does the sharing on/off state of each worktree persist across application restart?
   When I close Zed while sharing a worktree, should I resume sharing when I reopen Zed?
-    Pros:
-    * This would remove friction from teams collaborating continuously.
+    * **Pro** - This would remove friction from teams collaborating continuously.
-    Cons:
-    * I might have added something secret to the worktree since I last opened Zed.
+    * **Cons** - I might have added something secret to the worktree since I last opened Zed.
 Could we detect changes that have occured outside of Zed, and avoid auto-sharing on startup when that has happened?